-A peaceful and idyllic town full of romantic canals that is all too often overlooked beside its more glamorous neighbor, Venice (just 30km south), Treviso is an amiable provincial capital whose calm waterways, elegant bridges and arcaded streets offer a delightful contrast to Venice’s buzz.
-Great shopping, varied architecture, and wonderful northern Italian food and wine make this a perfect part of a culinary vacation.
-It’s also nearby to Prosecco wine country and a visit here can be included in a wine tasting excursion from Venice.
+It is a peaceful and idyllic town full of romantic canals that is often overlooked beside its more glamorous neighbor, Venice (just 30km south).
+Treviso is an amiable provincial capital whose calm waterways, elegant bridges, and arcaded streets contrast Venice’s buzz.
+Great shopping, varied architecture, and excellent northern Italian food and wine make this a perfect part of a culinary vacation.
+It is also near to Prosecco wine country.

 Begin your visit in the heart of the beautiful old city, the Piazza dei Signori, a busy square with cafés and imposing stone buildings, like the Palazzo dei Trecento (now the town hall).
-From here, you can head to the patchwork of architectural styles that is the Duomo (Cathedral).
-Unfortunately, the plaza stretching out in front of it is used as a parking lot, which obviously detracts from the façade’s allure.
+From here, you can head to the patchwork of architectural styles, the Duomo (Cathedral).
+Unfortunately, the plaza stretching out in front of it is used as a parking lot, which detracts from the façade’s allure.
 Also worth seeking out are the city’s churches – especially elaborately decorated ones like the Church of San Francesco – and palaces like those once owned by the Rinald family.
-No matter where you wander, you will be able to enjoy the serene canals and effortlessly beautiful bridges that cross them.
+No matter where you wander, you can enjoy the serene canals and effortlessly beautiful bridges that cross them.

 These days, Treviso is a prosperous manufacturing area and is the headquarters of firms like Benetton (which has a large store behind the central Palazzo dei Trecento) and DeLonghi.
-It offers great shopping opportunities, especially along the main drag, Via Calmaggiore, which runs between the central Piazza dei Signori and the cathedral, the Duomo.
-Treviso is featured in the best-selling book “The Broker”, by John Grisham and is a must read before visiting Treviso.
+It offers excellent shopping opportunities, especially along the main drag, Via Calmaggiore, which runs between the central Piazza dei Signori and the cathedral, the Duomo.
+Treviso is featured in the best-selling book “The Broker” by John Grisham and is a must-read before visiting Treviso.

 Gastronomy & Wine

-Sandwiched between the Gulf of Venice and the Italian Alps, the Treviso province is surrounded by wonderful wine regions.
-Although no DOC-labeled wine is made in Treviso itself, you don’t have to go far to find the DOCs Vini del Piave, Prosecco di Conegliano Valdobbiadene (such as the wonderful Villa Sandi and Bisol), Colli di Conegliano, Montello e Colli Asolani, and Colli Eugane.
-So many nearby wine producers keep Treviso stocked with a fabulous array of whites and reds, sparklings and still wines.
+Sandwiched between the Gulf of Venice and the Italian Alps, the Treviso province is surrounded by beautiful wine regions.
+Although no DOC-labeled wine is made in Treviso itself, you don’t have to go far to find the DOCs Vini del Piave, Prosecco di Conegliano Valdobbiadene (such as the excellent Villa Sandi and Bisol), Colli di Conegliano, Montello e Colli Asolani, and Colli Eugane.
+So many nearby wine producers keep Treviso stocked with a fabulous array of whites, reds, sparklings, and still wines.
 Fine Grappas are also made nearby.

-Treviso’s location relatively near the Adriatic Sea makes seafood an obvious local specialty.
-Try dishes like fritto de mare (fried shellfish), baccalà (cod fish) or risotto alle seppie (rice with cuttlefish ink).
-Other area specialties include wonderful cheeses like Asiago, Ubriaco (“drunk” cheese ripened in marc), Stracchino and Casatella (from the plains), while Montasio and the colorfully named Bastardo del Grappa.
+Venetian Cuisine is world-famous, and Treviso’s location, relatively near the Adriatic Sea, makes seafood an obvious local specialty.
+Try dishes like fritto de mare (fried shellfish), baccalà (codfish), or risotto alle seppie (rice with cuttlefish ink).
+Other area specialties include wonderful cheeses like Asiago, Ubriaco (“drunk” cheese ripened in marc), Stracchino, and Casatella (from the plains), while Montasio and the colorfully named Bastardo del Grappa.

 Originally a Roman church, Treviso’s cathedral has been so modified and added to that only the gate dates to Roman times.
 Still, the Renaissance additions of a crypt, several chapels and sacred works by Titian and other artists, well merit attention.